mimusa35/Web-Automation-using-Playwright-TypeScript/Readme.md

 # Playwright_TypeScript_Automation
 A Playwright project for automating web application testing using TyoeScript.
 This repository includes setup instructions, example test scripts, and commands for executing automated browser-based tests efficiently.
+Automation testing can save time and is best for running headless browser tests (Firefox, Chrome), producing results faster.

 # Project Overview
 This repository demonstrates how to use Playwright with TyoeScript for testing web applications.
 It provides a step-by-step guide to installation, setup, writing tests, using the Playwright test generator (CodeGen), and executing tests.